Where to soak around southwest Montana.

 Deep in a forested canyon, on the bank of a gurgling stream, a ceaseless flow of mineral water gushes up from the bowels of the earth, into a deep, narrow pool lined with rocks and downed timber.
 Mingling with the icy stream, the water in the pool is a warm, inviting 105 degrees.

-I found this idyllic spring by accident, during a week-long backpacking trip into the mountains.
-It was late afternoon, a light snow had begun to fall, and I was looking for a good place to set up camp.
+I found this idyllic spring by accident, during a week-long backpacking trip into Yellowstone.
+It was late afternoon, a light snow had begun to fall, and I wasn't quite ready to set up camp.
 Scanning the woods, I noticed a patch of steam sifting through the trees.
 I investigated, and sure enough: a perfect little hot tub, engineered by Mother Nature herself.
 I dropped my pack, took off my clothes, and slipped in.

 I stayed in the little pool, not moving, for a very long time.
 The only sound was the gurgle of the stream and the soft patter of snow on the rocks.
 Even the onset of darkness couldn’t budge me.
 Only when I noticed my pack and clothes buried in an inch of snow did I muster the ambition to rise, get dressed, and continue my search for a campsite.

 That was ten years ago, and I’m not sure I could find that spot again.
 But no matter; the Montana-Wyoming region is a virtual wonderland of geothermal activity.
-The Bozeman area alone is home to dozens of hot springs, some developed into posh resorts, others as primitive as my little honey-hole in the Gallatin National Forest.
-Here’s an overview of Outside Bozeman’s favorite wintertime soaks.
+The Bozeman area alone is home to at least a dozen hot springs, some developed into posh resorts, others as primitive as my little honey-hole in Yellowstone.
+Here’s an overview of our favorite wintertime soaks.

 Norris Hot Springs